-The human figure at rest is studied from the anatomical and compositional points of view.
-A live model, slides and figurative works are part of the course.
-Clay and stone will be used.
+The human figure at rest is studied from the anatomical, analytical and compositional point of view.
+A live model, slides and demonstration of figurative works are part of the course.
 Prerequisite: ART 06100

 ART 08452 - INTERMEDIATE FIGURE MODELING AND CARVING (3 crs.
 4 hrs.)